AKouki/SignalR-Chat/README.md

 1. Grab the Project
 2. Open Visual Studio as Administrator and load the Solution
 3. Resolve any missing/required nuget package
+4. Build the database container with the following command: docker-compose up -d

 ### For Chat.Web
 1. Build Database.
 Open `Package Manager Console` and run the following commands: <br />
 `update-database` <br />

+or (VSCode terminal):
+    dotnet ef database update

 2. That's all...
 Run the Project!

 ### For Chat.Desktop